Accredited vs non-accredited certification: why does it matter?

 At QMS, we’re accredited by JAS-ANZ (Joint Accreditation System – Australia and New Zealand), meaning all our accredited Certificates of Approval are issued under the JAS-ANZ accredited system in Australia.

-For more than 25 years, we’ve been guiding businesses of all sizes and industries through the complexities of compliance.
+For more than 25 years, we’ve been guiding businesses of all sizes and industries through the complexities of certification.
 We know our clients need an experienced hand to succeed, which is why we take the time to listen to our clients and keep up with the latest standards to ensure you achieve your certification goals.

 Contact us for more information on our services and accreditation.